YeonwooSung/ai_book/Transformers/README.md

 Unlike self-attention layers and feed-forward layers, they stated that it is better to fine-tuning the output layer, input layer, layer-norm parameters, and positional embedding parameters.

+## ∞ -former

+Transformers struggle when attending to long contexts, since the amount of computation grows with the context length, and therefore they cannot model long-term memories effectively.
+Several variations have been proposed to alleviate this problem, but they all have a finite memory capacity, being forced to drop old information.
+[P. H. Martins et. al. [8]](https://arxiv.org/abs/2109.00301) propose the ∞-former, which extends the vanilla transformer with an unbounded long-term memory.
+By making use of a continuous-space attention mechanism to attend over the long-term memory, the ∞-former's attention complexity becomes independent of the context length.
+Thus, it is able to model arbitrarily long contexts and maintain "sticky memories" while keeping a fixed computation budget.

+Unlike LSTM that backpropagates through time for learning via timesteps, everything in ∞ -former works heuristically.
+The ∞ -former uses the continuous attention, which adapts not the tokens but continuous signal to the self attention.

 ## References

 [1] Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin.
 [Attention Is All You Need](https://arxiv.org/abs/1706.03762)